subvod/examples/README.md

 [How to delete existing plugin macros for NPPExec in Notepad++ (v7.9.5+)?](#how-to-delete-existing-plugin-macros-for-nppexec-in-notepad-v795)

 [How to add a custom UAC bypass for anything?](#how-to-add-a-custom-uac-bypass-to-skip-prompt-when-starting-an-application)

+### Download and convert/extract videos and audio all from command line.

 [How to download and convert YouTube videos?](#how-to-download-and-convert-youtube-videos)